Wh1spr/Olympians/README.md

 * **JDA Team** - for making the Java API.

 ## Note
-These bots were made specifically for the Maelstrom Discord server.
+1. These bots were made specifically for the Maelstrom Discord server.
 It could be that there are hardcoded ID's and such in the code.
 I can recognise these id's mostly, but to you they mean nothing.
-Also I don't mind you looking at these files and getting ideas from it, but please don't blatantly copy the code.
+2. Also I don't mind you looking at these files and getting ideas from it, but please don't blatantly copy the code.
 I find it to be bad practice, even if it's all open-source.
+3. The master branch is where I put all my changes.
+I don't use feature branches.
+There is also an active branch, which is what the bots are using in realtime.

 If you have any questions, send me an email.